Help! I Can’t Get Dog Urine Smell Out of My Carpet

 Internet Pet Urine Remedies

-We came home to find the carpeted rec room covered in dog urine spots.
-We tried everything we could to clean the urine from the carpet., including:
+Years ago my wife and I went away on a trip and left our dogs in the care of a friend.
+We came home to find the carpet covered in dog urine spots.
+At 100 lbs, our dog is not small.
+We tried everything we could to clean the dog urine from the carpet.

 We Hired a Carpet Cleaner to Help